-Each year Fortis Institute makes a limited number of awards to students through the Federal Supplemental Educational Opportunity Grant (FSEOG) program.
+Each year Fortis Institute makes a limited number of awards to students through the Federal Supplemental Educational Opportunity Guide (FSEOG) program.
 These funds are reserved for students who qualify based upon exceptional financial need.
-The financial aid officer determines who will receive a FSEOG and the amount awarded, based on need, not to exceed the program maximum.
-Consult the Institute's Financial Aid Officer for the Institute -specific FSEOG policy.
+The financial aid officer determines who will receive FSEOG and the amount awarded, based on need, notto exceed the maximum.
+Consult the Institute's Financial Aid Officer for the Institute-specific FSEOG policy.